 G51 Research involving animals.
-The Kansas State University Institutional Animal Care and Use Committee (IACUC) and the University Research Compliance Office Office ensure that all institutional animal use is responsible, humane, and compliant with National Institutes of Health Office of Laboratory Animal Welfare guidelines are committed to providing an animal care and use program that supports a humane and compliant environment for its research animals.
+The Kansas State University Institutional Animal Care and Use Committee (IACUC) and the University Research Compliance Office Office ensure that all institutional animal use is responsible, humane, and compliant with National Institutes of Health Office of Laboratory Animal Welfare guidelines-are committed to providing an animal care and use program that supports a humane and compliant environment for its research animals.
 The IACUC monitors animal care and use activity in a collaborative research and teaching environment for our scientists and students.
 KSU maintains an Animal Welfare Assurance with the National Institutes of Health Office of Laboratory Animal Welfare, registration with the USDA, and is accredited by AAALAC International.

-G52.
-Research involving infectious agents, recombinant or synthetic nucleic acid molecules.
-DNA, or toxins of biological origin.
+- G52.
+Research involving infectious agents, recombinant or synthetic nucleic acid molecules, or toxins of biological origin.
 The Institutional Biosafety Committee (IBC) is charged by federal law to review and approve elements of a campus biosafety program.
 The IBC is responsible for ensuring that research conducted at KSU is in compliance with applicable regulations and guidelines, including NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid molecules (NIH Guidelines); Biosafety in Microbiological and Biomedical Laboratories (BMBL), 5th Edition; and Federal Select Agent Regulations.
-These form the basis for campus biosafety policies and procedures and for reviewing individual research proposals for biosafety concerns.provides oversight and a comprehensive biosafety program as mandated by Federal laws and regulations in the National Institutes of Health Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and the Centers for Disease Control and Prevention's Biosafety in Microbiological and Biomedical Laboratories.
+These form the basis for campus biosafety policies and procedures and for reviewing individual research proposals for biosafety concerns. - G53.

-G53.
 Dual Use Research of Concern.
-The Federal government has identified a group of high-consequence pathogens and toxins with potential use for nefarious purposes and any research with these potential dual use agents or toxins to be dual use research of concern.
-The Institutional Review Entity is charged with reviewing any research with such agents to mitigate risks.
 The U.S. Government has published two policies with the purpose of establishing regular review of research with 15 high-consequence pathogens and toxins.
-The fundamental aim of these Dual Use Research of Concern policies is to preserve the benefits of life sciences research while minimizing the risk of misuse of the knowledge, information, products, or technologies provided by such research.
+The fundamental aim of these Dual Use Research of Concern policies is to preserve the benefits of life sciences research while minimizing the risk of misuse of the knowledge, information, products, or technologies provided by such research. - G545.

-G545.
 Export Controls Compliance.
 The Export Controls Compliance Program is designed to support KSU employees, students, and departmental units in complying with U.S. federal government export controls laws and regulations.
 These include the International Traffic in Arms Regulations (ITAR) administered by the Department of State, the Export Administration Regulation (EAR) administered by the Department of Commerce, and economic and trade sanctions implemented through the Office of Foreign Assets Controls (OFAC) of the Treasury Department.
 Noncompliance with export controls regulations carries severe individual and institutional penalties including criminal and civil liability, loss of research funding, and loss of export privileges.